Bao Phi has been a performance poet since 1991.

 In addition to his creative work, he was nominated for a Facing Race Ambassador award in recognition for his community work, and has published essays in topics from Asians in hip hop to Asian representation in video games.
 He has been a guest speaker at numerous events and for various entities, such as Giant Steps and Bushconnect.
 Currently he continues to perform across the country, remains active as an Asian American community organizer, and is the Program Director of the Loft, where he manages various programs serving writers as well as creates and operates programs for artists and audiences of color.
 He was the Coordinating Chair of the National APIA Spoken Word Poetry Summit, 2011.

-His series, Equilibrium, recently won the Minnesota Council of Nonprofits Anti-Racism Initiative Award.
+The spoken word series he created at the Loft Literary Center, Equilibrium, won the Minnesota Council of Nonprofits Anti-Racism Initiative Award.

 His first collection of poetry, Sông I Sing, published by Coffee House Press, was met with strong sales, is taught in classrooms across the United States, and enjoyed rave reviews, including the New York Times which stated “In this song of his very American self, every poem Mr. Phi writes rhymes with the truth.”
 In 2012, the Star Tribune’s inaugural Best of Minnesota issue named Bao Phi as Best Spoken Word Artist.
 He has also been named a City Pages and Urban Griots artist of the year and event producer of the year.